istio/istio.io/_docs/tasks/ingress.md

 ## Understanding ingress

+Ingresses provide gateways for external traffic to enter the Istio service mesh and make the traffic management and policy features of Istio available for edge services.

-In the preceding steps we created a service inside the Istio network mesh and exposed it to external traffic through ingresses.
+In the preceding steps we created a service inside the Istio service mesh and showed how to expose both HTTP and HTTPS endpoints of the service to external traffic.
+We also showed how to control the ingress traffic using an Istio route rule.

 ## What's next